Logiqx/gps-details/docs/articles/9-garmin/README.md

 ## Which Garmin for Watersports?

-### Introduction

-A few years ago... no decent watches

-This guide is about getting good value for money.

-Budget is probably the main consideration but there will be additional factors:
+I'm often asked for GPS watch recommendations, so I've decided to create a resource focusing on the Garmin products.
+It's a great time to be buying a GPS watch because there are some great choices, whatever your budget.

+Prior to around 2022, reliable GPS / GNSS performance was only available from specific products, and smart watches were too unreliable for speeds.
+It's only since late 2022 that this situation began to change, primarily due to new GNSS chipsets and firmware.

+This guide will not focus on the technicalities of GPS / GNSS accuracy and will simply focus on watches that offer good performance and value for money.
+Budget will often dictate your choice, but here are some factors to consider:

-- GNSS Chipset - Airoha and needs to be multi-band if plan on posting to GP3S
+- GNSS Chipset - dictates accuracy and it needs to be multi-band if posting to [GPS-Speedsurfing](https://www.gps-speedsurfing.com/) or [https://www.gpsteamchallenge.com.au/](GPS Team Challenge)
-- Ruggedness - running watches are cheaper, but less robust and lower water resistence
+- Ruggedness - running watches are typically cheaper, but less robust and have lower water resistance
-- Screen type - MIP or AMOLED
+- Screen type - preference for [MIP or AMOLED](https://lifehacker.com/health/which-is-better-smart-watch-display-mip-vs-amoled)
 - Watch size - bigger watches suit bigger wrists, but have larger screens and longer battery life
-- Some watches such as the fēnix and eipx have have premium models with titanium bezel

-Note about multi-band requirement for GP3S and GPS Team Challenge.
-Beware SatIQ.
+- Flashlight / torch - feature you never knew you needed, until you got it...

-There is a quick comparison, and detailed information.
+This page includes a quick comparison of the watches, and detailed information.

+- Forerunner - lightweight running watches, 5 ATM, without flashlight
-- Forerunner, Instinct, fēnix and epix.
+- Instinct, fēnix and epix - rugged watches, 10 ATM, with flashlight

-Prices are for the UK

-Link to my Garmin guide.
+Once you have chosen a watch, you should probably have a look at my [Garmin advice](https://logiqx.github.io/gps-guides/guidance/garmin/) page as well.